JPMorgan Chase & Co. Analysts Give Infineon Technologies (ETR:IFXA) a €42.00 Price Target

-Infineon Technologies (ETR:IFXA) received a €42.00 ($49.41) price objective from equities research analysts at JPMorgan Chase & Co. in a report issued on Friday, Borsen Zeitung reports.
+Infineon Technologies (ETR:IFXA) has been assigned a €42.00 ($49.41) price target by equities researchers at JPMorgan Chase & Co. in a report issued on Thursday, Borsen Zeitung reports.

 Infineon Technologies AG designs, develops, manufactures, and markets semiconductors and related system solutions worldwide.
 Its Automotive segment offers automotive microcontrollers; 3D ToF, magnetic, and pressure sensors; discrete power semiconductors; IGBT modules; industrial microcontrollers; power and radar sensor integrated circuits (ICs); transceivers; silicon carbide diodes, MOSEFTs, and modules; and voltage regulators for use in assistance and safety systems, comfort electronics, infotainment, powertrain, and security products.